obsad1an/NHibernate.PostgresBatchingBatcher/README.md

 	config.DataBaseIntegration(db =>
 		{
-			db.BatchSize = 500; //this batch size is an example, set as needed db.Batcher<PostgresBatchingBatcherFactory>();
+			db.BatchSize = 500; //this batch size is an example, set as needed and test it with big amounts of inserts db.Batcher<PostgresBatchingBatcherFactory>();
 		});